survivejs/webpack-book/manuscript/loading_assets/loading_fonts.md

 ## Choose One Format

 Depending on your project requirements, you might be able to get away with less formats.
-If you exclude Opera Mini, all browsers support *.woff* and *.svg* formats.
+If you exclude Opera Mini, all browsers support the *.woff* format.
 The render result may differ depending on the browser so you might want to experiment here.

 If we go with just one format, we can use a similar setup as for images and rely on both *file-loader* and *url-loader* while using the limit option: